Skip to main content

 Astrometric detection of binary asteroids

-Noam Segev et al. (2022).
+Segev, Noam et al. (2022).
 Monthly Notices of the Royal Astronomical Society

 This study explores the detection of binary systems via the astrometric shift of the photocenter relative to the barycenter.
 By utilizing this "wobble," we can probe regions of the binary asteroid phase-space that remain challenging for standard observational techniques to reach.